Published on in Health Tip of the Week

 Loss of focus flexibility

-Beyond the eyes: Impact on sleep
+Beyond the eyes: impact on sleep and overall health

 Help your child practice good eye habits